spring-io/dataflow.spring.io/content/documentation/3-stream-developer-guides/5-troubleshooting/1-debugging-apps.md

 By adding this parameter, your application will wait for a debugger to connect on port `5005` to start debugging.
 This can be any port you choose that is not already in use.

 Enabling DEBUG level logging can also be a useful aid.
-One package of interest is `org.springframework.integration`.
+One package of interest is Spring Integration (SI): `org.springframework.integration`.
 To enable debug logging of this package, add the following JVM argument when starting your application, for example:

 `-Dlogging.level.org.springframework.integration=DEBUG`